Phantom Cameras

 Make a camera dominant(entity activation)Enable the Phantom Camera entity

-Remove a camera from competition(entity activation)Disable the Phantom Camera entity
+Remove a camera from arbitration(entity activation)Disable the Phantom Camera entity

 Glossary